Try Radar for free

 What to choose

-- Choose directory structure if your B2B site has many listings, services, categories, or UAE locations that need clearer hubs and stronger internal links.
+• Choose the directory and indexing path if your site has many listings, categories, services, or UAE locations and key page combinations are hard to crawl or find.

 Where to go next